oxequa/realize/README.md

     $ realize add
     ```

-    It will create a realize.config.yaml file if it doesn't exist already and adds the working directory as the project.
+    It will create a realize.yaml file if it doesn't exist already and adds the working directory as the project.

-    Otherwise if a config file already exists it adds another project to the existing config file.
+    Otherwise if a config file already exists it adds the working project to the existing config file.

     The add command supports the following custom parameters: